NCATS-Tangerine/translator-testing-framework/README.md

 To only run TranQL specific tests, run `behave features/tranql-invalid-schema.feature features/tranql-reasoners.feature` in the root directory.

 To run the TranQL tests, you must run the TranQL dev server.
 You need to use [this fork](https://github.com/frostyfan109/tranql/).
 To run the dev server, follow the installation and usage guide in the repository's readme file.
+You only need to run the backplane and API.